rjwhite/Perl-voip.ms/README.md

     % get-cdrs --last-month --cost --account home

-This will print the filter rules along with filter IDs to make changes to an existing rule
+This will print the filter rules along with filter IDs to make changes to an existing rule:

     % black-list --print

-This will set a filter rule giving a Busy signal instead of the default NoService message
+This will set a filter rule giving a Busy signal instead of the default NoService message:
     % ./black-list.plx --note 'Bad Evil Dudes' --busy  416-555-1212

-This will change the previous filter rule from Busy to Hangup instead
+This will change the previous filter rule from Busy to Hangup instead:

     % ./black-list.plx --note 'Bad Evil Dudes' --hangup --filterid 12345 416-555-1212

 There is a help option with each program.
 For eg: